AlanD24/AlanD24/README.md

 - 👋 Hi, I’m @AlanD24
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in working in Web Development
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently reviewing concepts of React, Java and SQL.
 - 📫 How to reach me: alan.danjr@gmail.com

 <!---